Jahia/server-availability-manager/README.md

 ### Registry

-The module is equipped with a registry of running tasks allowing modules, not part of Jahia default distribution, to delcare their own tasks.
+The module is equipped with a registry of running tasks allowing modules, not part of Jahia default distribution, to declare their own tasks.
+This can also be extended to external infrastructure willing to prevent a server from being restarted

-#### Registry tasks from a Java module
+#### Register tasks from a Java module

  To register long-running tasks we use Jahia `FrameworkService` and `TaskRegisterEventHandler` of server availability manager.
  It's done by three steps: